Skip to main content

 • Do not export DOPPLER_TOKEN in ~/.zshrc.
 Use the doppler-mcp wrapper or doppler login interactive auth.
 Tokens persisted in the shell env are reachable by every later command.

 • Do not store the same value in both Doppler and the Keychain.
 Pick one source of truth per secret.
-The Keychain is for tokens that only the macOS host uses (GitHub PATs); Doppler is for tokens that CI also needs.
+The Keychain is for keys that only the macOS host uses; Doppler is for tokens that CI also needs.

 • Rotate the service tokens at 90 days.
 The rotation runbook lives in secrets-sync.

-• Audit log: enable Doppler’s per-project audit log; review on every PAT/key rotation.
+• Audit log: enable Doppler’s per-project audit log; review on every key rotation.

 See also